makeabhishek/Wave-Equation/sensitivityKernel.md

 #### Fredholm integral equation
   + A Fredholm equation is an integral equation in which the term containing the kernel function (defined below) has constants as integration limits.   + An inhomogeneous Fredholm equation of the first kind is written as \
                   $g(t)=\int _{a}^{b}K(t,s)f(s)\,\mathrm ds$ \
  and the problem is, given the continuous kernel function $K$ and the function $g$, to find the function $f$.
 Fredholm equations arise naturally in the theory of signal processing, for example as the famous spectral concentration problem popularized by David Slepian.
-The operators involved are the same as linear filters.
+The operators involved are the same as _linear filters_.
 They also commonly arise in linear forward modeling and inverse problems. \

 # Sensitivity Kernel
-+ The sensitivity kernel is an expression that relates a change in the acoustic field between a source and a receiver, to a local change in the medium property [1].
++ The sensitivity kernel is an expression that relates a change in the acoustic field between a source and a receiver, to a local change in the medium property [1]. \

-+ Based on the adjoint-state (or Lagrangian multiplier) method, sensitivity kernels in FWI can be constructed by cross-correlating the forward and adjoint wavefields, which avoids direct calculation of the Jacobian matrices for (very) large-scale inversion practices (Plessix 2006; Métivier et al. 2013) [2].
++ Based on the adjoint-state (or Lagrangian multiplier) method, sensitivity kernels in FWI can be constructed by cross-correlating the forward and adjoint wavefields, which avoids direct calculation of the Jacobian matrices for (very) large-scale inversion practices (Plessix 2006; Métivier et al. 2013) [2]. \
 + Sensitivity kernels of the coda provide the connection between a localized spatial perturbation of some propagation properties in the medium (e.g. wave speed, attenuation, scattering strength) and the changes of a certain waveform property that we observe in the coda.
 + This means the sensitivity kernels solve the forward problem of predicting the effect of a medium change on the observable and are thus a tool to localize the perturbations in the Earth based on seismogram changes [3].
-+

 **Model parameters and discretisation** lets assume we have a square region of interest for which we want to perform inversion.